keelancook/keelancook.github.io/_posts/2025-09-11-next-gen-goes-to-church.md

 It's been called a "quiet revival," or the "revival generation."[^1] Perhaps we now have numerical evidence to back up that experience.
 It appears Next Gen is showing up for church.

-More than that, they're now showing up more than their older counterparts.
-It appears Millennial and Gen Z are now the most frequent church attenders, outpacing members of the Elder and Boomer generations.
+More than that, they are now showing up more than their older counterparts.
+It appears Millennial and Gen Z adults are now the most frequent church attenders, outpacing members of the Elder and Boomer generations.

 Recent research, [executed by Barna](https://www.barna.com/research/young-adults-lead-resurgence-in-church-attendance/){:target="_blank"}, tracked the frequency of church attendance by generation, and these two Next Gen groups come out on top.